HC: Land Division (Uganda)

 12 July 2019

-Whether alleged duress invalidated a land transfer and whether the damages for destroyed crops were adequate.
+Whether a land transfer signed under alleged duress vitiates the agreement and whether awarded damages were adequate.

 12 July 2019